 Perhaps you have a new fee you’ve raised to recently, and you’re still getting used to saying it out loud.
 If you ask a potential client “is that okay for you?” you’ve just taken away an opportunity for her to say yes to making that investment in herself.
 Her decision might be “I can’t afford that fee right now.”
 Then you can be very generous with your offer of referrals.
 You may be connecting her with the therapist who is perfect for her.

 If you’re willing to watch your potential client struggle for a moment, the client will know you are clear in your communication, that you’re taking care of yourself, and that you trust his or her ability to make the right decision.
 Before you start the conversation with a potential client, be ready to tolerate your own anxiety so that you can witness that struggle.

-If you need some help with your therapy practice, sign up for a free consultation today.
+If you need some help with your therapy practice, check out our free trainings.